Advanced Level - 3 daysview dates and locations

 Embedded microcontrollers have been used for many years within electronic systems, across a huge range of applications from simple environmental monitors through to automotive components and complex consumer appliances.
 Security issues affecting networked computers running operating systems such as Windows and Linux (including “Embedded Linux”) are well-documented but traditionally, security was not a major concern for many small, microcontroller-based systems.
 However, the increasing trend to connect devices to a network, both locally and across a wide area (such as the Internet) has sometimes led to security vulnerabilities not expected by the system designers.

 This course provides an awareness of the security issues affecting microcontroller-based embedded systems and teaches approaches to protect against them.
-Since many of these systems are developed using the C programming language, it looks at how C should be written to avoid security vulnerabilities.
+Since many of these systems are developed using the C or C++ programming languages, it looks at how C/C++ should be written to avoid security vulnerabilities.
 It also considers alternative hardware-based solutions to ensure secure booting, data communication and updates for the embedded software application.

 The workshops are based around carefully designed exercises investigating security features and issues for a real embedded system to reinforce and challenge the extent of learning, and comprise approximately 50% of class time.